ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

-This unofficial term is used by some people to describe simultaneously having autoimmune diabetes (Type 1) and severe insulin resistance (which might otherwise be diagnosed as Type 2, or is caused by a different disorder like [polycystic ovary syndrome](https://en.wikipedia.org/wiki/Polycystic_ovary_syndrome)).
+This unofficial term is used by some people to describe simultaneously having autoimmune diabetes (Type 1) and severe insulin resistance (which might otherwise be diagnosed as type 2, or is caused by a different disorder like [polycystic ovary syndrome](https://en.wikipedia.org/wiki/Polycystic_ovary_syndrome)).

-Roughly half of people with Type 1 are overweight and have mild to severe insulin resistance (about the same as the non-diabetic population).
+Roughly half of people with type 1 are overweight and have mild to severe insulin resistance (about the same as the non-diabetic population).

 Use of this term is discouraged in the medical community because it does not